 5. Funeral and burial arrangements are often contentious matters.
 Proper legal documents will allow you to designate the person you wish to have control of the arrangements as well as providing in writing the specific type of funeral and burial that you may wish.

-6. On the other side of the coin, the inability of same sex couples to marry does offer some distinct Medicaid planning advantages in later years.
+6. As same-sex couples age, there may be good reasons not to marry for Medicaid planning advantages.
 Whereas for married couples the combined assets of the couple are available for the care of the ill spouse, such is not the case for unmarried couples.
 So your assets are legally protected from your partner's cost of care.
-Further, while married couples who wish to plan ahead five years by setting up a Medicaid Asset Protection Trust (MAPT) may not name each other as trustee, such is not the case for unmarried couples.
+Further, while married couples who wish to plan ahead with a Medicaid Asset Protection Trust (MAPT) may not name each other as trustee, such is not the case for unmarried couples.
 So if you wish to protect your home and life savings from nursing home costs, and cannot obtain long-term care insurance for any reason, you may each establish MAPT's for each other and need not go outside the relationship to put someone else in charge in order to protect your assets.

 In our experience, crafting an estate plan for the same-sex couple that is thought through, addressing all the potential social, legal, financial, health and tax issues, is a loving act that provides peace of mind knowing your choices will be legally protected and honored.